SRA-VJTI/blog/_posts/2020-10-11-gdb-for-noobs.md

 ## Why use a debugger?
-most of us tend to have bugs in our code.
+Most of us tend to have bugs in our code.
 We could use printing commands to test our code, or we could use a debugger.
 Many times our code might seem to work correctly, because we didn't test it under enough scenarios.
 Other times we know there's a bug, but by just reading the code we don't notice it is there.
 Thus, we should develop a habit of launching a debugger when we get into trouble.

 ## Walkthrough
 1. for compiling your code to make it suitable for debugging using gdb: